sberl/supersid/docs/SuperSIDonRaspi3.md

 ## Preparation

 [Set up your Raspberry Pi](https://www.raspberrypi.com/documentation/computers/getting-started.html#setting-up-your-raspberry-pi) with the image **Raspberry OS (32-bit)**.
-AT the date of the installation this corresponds to *buster*.
+At the date of the installation this corresponds to *buster*.
 Boot on the new micro-SD card, follow normal process for any fresh system install.
 Connect to the internet.

 Execute the classic: